pjh/kubernetes-the-hard-way/docs/08-bootstrapping-kubernetes-controllers.md

 In this section you will configure RBAC permissions to allow the Kubernetes API Server to access the Kubelet API on each worker node.
 Access to the Kubelet API is required for retrieving metrics, logs, and executing commands in pods.
 See [Using RBAC Authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) for more information.

 TODO: skipped this section for now and got Linux and Windows nodes to work without it.
-Come back and see if Windows node will work with it; I'm not sure if Windows kubelet supports RBAC at this time.
+Come back and see if Windows node will work with it: does Windows kubelet support incoming RBAC at this time?

 > This tutorial sets the Kubelet `--authorization-mode` flag to `Webhook`.
 Webhook mode uses the [SubjectAccessReview](https://kubernetes.io/docs/admin/authorization/#checking-api-access) API to determine authorization.